jwenjian/lucky-you/README.md

 3. Your image file name better be short(like less than 10 words), otherwise it may be wrapped and replaced with `...`

+### Known Issues

+Here are some known issues that need to be fixed:

+1. Cannot start app on Win7 Enterprise version with this error: "Entry Point Not Found in ole32.dll"

 ## Donation

 Thanks for your donation, your donation will encourege me to add more feature and fix bugs if has any